 Investments by Ireland

-Ireland's strategy to meet the carbon emission reduction requirements involved a number of investments to deliver carbon units.
-The Department of Communications, Climate Action and Environment undertook investments in three multilateral funds.
-These funds invest in projects to achieve carbon emissions reductions.
+Ireland's strategy to meet the carbon emission reduction requirements of the Kyoto Protocol involved a number of investments to deliver carbon units.
+Between 2006 and 2007 the Irish Government undertook investments in three multilateral funds.

 These are: